Novelty Detection in Sequential Data by Informed Clustering and Modeling: Introduction

 \section{Introduction}

-The task of identifying point anomalies, as classified by \citet{chandola2009anomaly}, with respect to previously observed data is at the core of many applications: in cybersecurity, a novel kind of interaction with a web service can indicate an attack, and in news verification, detecting a deviation in the writing style can hint at an article being fake.
+The task of identifying point anomalies, as classified by \cite{chandola2009anomaly}, with respect to previously observed data is at the core of many applications: in cybersecurity, a novel kind of interaction with a web service can indicate an attack, and in news verification, detecting a deviation in the writing style can hint at an article being fake.
 If a dataset of previously observed instances without anomalies is available, this form of anomaly detection is called novelty detection.
 This task is particularly challenging for discrete sequential data, since deviations may occur only in the order of elements or in the frequency of patterns within the sequence.
 Usually anomaly and novelty detection methods are based on some form of similarity measure between instances, but approaches that only compare sequences by the elements that they contain will fail in such cases.
 Instead, the state-of-the-art approach is to use metrics designed for sequences, such as the longest common sub-sequence distance~\citep{chandola2008comparative, budalakoti2006anomaly}, or to use sequential pattern mining to extract features to be used with Euclidean distances~\citep{feremans2019pattern}.
 Nevertheless, it is always hard to choose the features that will suit the task at hand or the distance measure that captures the novel behavior best.
+A more general approach is to model the process that generates the sequences~\citep{marchi2015novel, warrender1999detecting, florez2005efficient} and check whether an observed sequence is likely under that model.
+For this predictive modeling to work, it is paramount that the process is imitated accurately, since novelties often deviate only slightly from previously observed sequences.
+Recurrent neural networks, such as long short-term memory networks (LSTMs) or gated recurrent unit networks (GRUs), achieve high accuracy, outperforming both sequential metrics and pattern mining approaches~\citep{chalapathy2019deep}.
+However, often sequences are generated not by a single process, but by several distinct processes, e.g., different behavioral patterns of users of a system or separate topics of news that will vary in the domain-specific language used.
+Modeling all of them jointly can lead to over-generalization which results in a lower sensitivity to small deviations.
+In predictive modeling, an approach to improve the modeling accuracy is decomposition: the data is decomposed into parts that are supposed to constitute easier sub-problems.
+The idea is that models trained on each part---sometimes referred to as local experts~\citep{nowlan1991evaluation}---outperform the global model~\citep{sharkey1999linear}.
+Even though this decomposition reduces the available training data per model, it has been observed that given a good decomposition, this approach is beneficial.
+For example, in natural language processing, domain-specific modeling outperforms global models, even for high-capacity model classes such as recurrent neural networks~\citep{joshi2012multi}.